-- Check if they accept plastic from car seats: If you don’t have regular recycling pick up, call the center and ask their specific guidelines for car seats.
-Some may want you to just bring the naked frame and others may want it completely broken down first.
+- Check if they accept plastic from car seats: Call the center and ask for their specific guidelines for car seats.
+Some may want you to just bring the naked frame, and others may want it completely broken down first.

-- Cut the harness straps and remove them: This will also need to be thrown away.
+- Cut and remove the harness straps: These will also need to be thrown away.

 - Separate the metal from the plastic: Depending on your recycling center’s guidelines, you may not have to do this.
 If you do, you’ll probably need a screwdriver to take it apart.